Lugbara proverbs: Wise sayings

-Ebu/ Aco si aza oye ku (Using the hoe is not madness for nothing): When you cultivate, you harvest something.
+E'bu/ Aco si aza oye ku (Using the hoe is not madness for nothing): When you cultivate, you harvest something.
 So whatever you do, expect a benefit!

-Embeleke ka i-agi ma iti ne, eri gu sibe inve (When an ape sees its friend's behind, it laughs with white teeth showing): Don't laugh at other people's shortcomings!
+Embeleke ka i-agi ma iti ne, eri gu sibe imve (When an ape sees its friend's behind, it laughs with white teeth showing): Don't laugh at other people's shortcomings!
 Afterall, you also have yours.

 Eri mi te era liri etia (It is waiting for you under the high granary): If you don't listen now, you will meet issues later on in future.

-Ezo anzi inguleni-i angu vo re (Girls slash very far): If girls are found and married, they don't stay; they are taken but prepare a way for their relatives to go to a new place.
+Ezo anzi inguleni angu vo re (Girls slash very far): If girls are found and married, they don't stay; they are taken but prepare a way for their relatives to go to a new place.
 Girls are like slashers and can go and marry anywhere.

 Mi owu lesu i-adapibori si ku (Do not cry because of spilt milk): Whatever has already happened cannot be changed, let bygones be bygones!

 Nyatu li odjimata (Too much eating cut the baboon): Odji was sitting on a tree branch and ants were flying in circles.
 He picked ants one by one but greed in his mind made him jump to catch the whole circle and he fell.
 This teaches us to do everything sparingly and not greedily.

-Obibiasi etto ma jo ve ra (Because of copying, the hare's house got burnt): Be yourself!
+O'bi'biasi eto ma jo ve ra (Because of copying, the hare's house got burnt): Be yourself!

 Ocoo ini ri atuluku dria (A black dog is sitting on the kitchen-stove): No food will be cooked nor eaten tonight.

-Odidia nya puro ibi (Newness ate raw grasshoppers): A stranger or somebody new in a place can be made to do anything.
+O'di'dia nya puro ibi (Newness ate raw grasshoppers): A stranger or somebody new in a place can be made to do anything.

 Odru fu Anira ni te (The buffalo killed the man who thought he knew it all)/ Ajobe odru fu ni (Ajobe was killed by a buffalo)/ And(r)era ni odru fu ra (The one who claimed he had seen was killed by the buffalo): Listen to advice!

-Okuku dra drinza si/ Drinza si, okuku dra oboa (The tortoise died of shyness/ Due to shyness, the tortoise died in its shell: Life saving opportunities will pass you by because of shyness.
+Okuku dra drinza si/ Drinza si, okuku dra o'boa (The tortoise died of shyness)/ Due to shyness, the tortoise died in its shell: Life saving opportunities will pass you by because of shyness.

-Pati ifi i-deni re ku (The seed of a tree doesn't fall very far): A parent's behaviour can be reflected in his/ her children.
+Pati ifi i'deni re ku (The seed of a tree doesn't fall very far): A parent's behaviour can be reflected in his/ her children.

 Sindani tokoa bongo sozuri ka di tajiri nde (A mere cloth-sewing needle can defeat a rich man to own): Poor people are actually wealthier than rich people in certain aspects.